davidtchiu/davidtchiu.github.io/teaching/cs360/hwk3.sqlddl/index.md

 The next step is to import the raw data into your database.

-1. Write a script that inputs the raw data file and prints out a sequence of `INSERT OR IGNORE INTO ...` statements that you can later copy-and-paste into SQLite to fully populate the tables in your database.
-It is recommended that you use Python for this type of work, as is mostly the case in industry, but I don't really have a preference.
-You may use either Python or Java.
+1. Write a script that inputs the raw data file and prints out a sequence of `INSERT OR IGNORE INTO ...` statements that you can later copy-and-paste into SQLite to fully populate the tables that you just defined earlier.
+It is recommended that you use Python for this type of work, as is mostly the case in industry, but I don't really have a preference on what language you use to do the file parsing.

-	 The optional `OR IGNORE` statement will ignore the insert statement if the insertion results in an error (i.e., the tuple already exists).
-We didn't talk about this option in class, but it cuts down on the number of warnings.
+	 The optional `OR IGNORE` statement will simply ignore the insert statement if the insertion results in an error (i.e., the tuple already exists).
+We didn't talk about this option in class as it's not in the SQL standard, but it helps suppress the number of warnings.

 2. Your script will need to resolve all those anomalies I listed before (inconsistencies, redundancies, etc.).
-This step is called *Data Cleansing* out in the real world.
+This step is called *Data Cleansing*  in the real world.
 In some cases, you can rely on the database to resolve some anomalies.
-For instance, if you set a deptID to be the primary key of Department like you were supposed to, then multiple insertions of the same department would be automatically rejected by SQLite.
-(You will see the warnings pop up in SQLite when you go to execute.)
+For instance, if you set the `deptID` to be the primary key of `Department` like you were supposed to, then multiple insertions of the same department would be automatically rejected by SQLite.

-3. Here are the first few lines generated by my script when given the raw data.
-Duplicate insert statements in your output are allowed by me.
-Notice how my script took every row from the raw file, and generates several insert statements.
-Don't worry about duplicate insert statements in your output, as they will be ignored by the "OR IGNORE" clause.
+3. Here are the first few lines generated by my script when given the raw input file.
+Duplicate insert statements in your output are allowed since the `OR IGNORE` will suppress their execution.
+Notice how my script took each row from the raw file, and produces several insert statements.

    ```sql
    INSERT OR IGNORE INTO Student VALUES (1001,'Lia','Junior','3.6');